Skip to main content

 async getUserIdFromRequest(req: Request | RequestLike): Promise<string | null> {

-const apiKey = req.headers.get?.('x-api-key') ||
+const apiKey = req.headers.get?.('x-api-key') || (req.headers as any)['x-api-key']

-if (!apiKey) return null;
+if (!apiKey) return null

-return this.keyToUserId.get(apiKey) || null;
+return this.keyToUserId.get(apiKey) || null

 }